unoplatform/uno.extensions/doc/Learn/Mvux/States.md

     </Page>
     ```

-In this scenario, the `DataContext` is set to an instance of the `BindableSliderModel` class, which is the generated bindable proxy for the `SliderModel` record.
+In this scenario, the `DataContext` is set to an instance of the `SliderViewModel` class, which is the generated ViewModel for the `SliderModel` record.

 1. When you run the app, moving the `Slider` instantly affects the upper `TextBox`; the `Silder.Value` property has a two-way binding with the `SliderValue` State, so any change to the Slider immediately updates the State value, which in turn affects the data-bound `TextBlock` on top: